A Contemporary Art Experience in the Heart of the Alps

 ARTIFICIAL?
 Traces of the Present

-How does reality become tangible in the medium of contemporary art?
-How do we encounter the here and now when it is mediated through artistic forms, materials, and perspectives?
+How is reality experienced through the medium of contemporary art?
+How does the here and now confront us when it is conveyed through artistic forms, materials, and perspectives?
 The exhibition ARTIFICIAL?
-Traces of the Present is dedicated to the diverse artistic approaches to the reality surrounding us and its manifestations.
-The question mark in ARTIFICIAL? points to a central tension: reality is not simply depicted in art, but rather shaped.
-Art is therefore never objective—not even where it claims to be.
-Every artistic approach is a conscious aesthetic and conceptual statement that orders perception and interprets reality.
+Traces of the Contemporary is dedicated to the diverse artistic approaches to the reality surrounding us and its manifestations.
+The question mark in ARTIFICIAL? refers to a central tension: reality is not simply depicted in art but rather shaped.
+Art is therefore never objective – not even where it claims objectivity.
+Every artistic approach is a deliberate aesthetic and conceptual setting that organizes perception and interprets reality.
 The exhibition thus focuses less on the present itself than on its experienceability.
-The works presented reveal such traces of the present—as condensations and fragments between perception and artistic form.
-Abstract and figurative positions converge.
+The presented works uncover such traces of the contemporary – as condensations and fragments between perception and artistic form.
+Abstract and figurative positions meet.
 Painting, sculpture, photography, and objects unfold a field of tension in which materiality and perception interact.
-The diverse artistic approaches demonstrate the manifold ways in which reality is shaped in the medium of art.
+The different artistic approaches show how diversely reality is shaped within the medium of art.
 The exhibition venue also plays a special role.
-The architectural and atmospheric setting of the Bachmair Weissach Spa & Resort shifts the traditional exhibition framework.
-In a private, intimate environment, the works encounter viewers more closely in relation to their everyday lives.
-This proximity opens up a space for experience in which art, space, and lived reality intertwine in new ways.
-Together, the represented positions demonstrate that artistic practice does not depict reality, but rather shapes it.
-Perception is shaped, meanings shift, and the present is constantly revealed anew.
+The architectural and atmospheric situation of the Spa & Resort Bachmair Weissach shifts the classic exhibition framework.
+In a private, condensed environment, the works meet viewers closer to everyday life.
+Precisely this proximity opens up a space of experience in which art, space, and lived reality intertwine anew.
+Together, the represented positions show that artistic practice does not depict reality but rather shapes it.
+Perception is molded, meanings shift, and the contemporary reveals itself anew time and again.

-Lavinia Berton, Jan Davidoff, Hedwig Eberle, Annemarie Faupel, Gregor Hildebrandt, Maria Justus, Katharina Koch, Suse Kohler, Christian Muscheid, Florian Nöthe, Gabriele Pöhlmann, Joan Saló, Doreh Schütz, Philipp Stähle, Rosalie Werthefrongel and Martin Wöhrl
+Lavinia Berton, Jan Davidoff, Hedwig Eberle, Annemarie Faupel, Gregor Hildebrandt, Maria Justus, Suse Kohler, Christian Muscheid, Florian Nöthe, Gabriele Pöhlmann, Joan Saló, Doreh Schütz, Philipp Stähle, Franz Stein, Rosalie Werthefrongel and Martin Wöhrl

 Curatorial direction & partners: 1st exhibition series